arsal0308/mash-car-care/README.md

 # Mash-Car-Care

  Welcome to Mash Car Care, your ultimate destination for premium car detailing products, powered by the MERN stack.
 Our responsive platform ensures a seamless shopping experience.
 As passionate car enthusiasts, we've carefully curated a premium selection of products, from top-notch waxes to cutting-edge cleaning tools.
-Mash Car Care is more than just a store; it's a community.
+Mash Car Care is more than just a store, it's a community.
 Connect with us for expert advice and personalized recommendations.
 Elevate your car care routine with us today!

 # Getting Started:
 [Click to view Project Planning!​](https://trello.com/b/iAu10hNb/mash-car-care)